Noskovich/guess_number-game/README.md

-It's an easy guess number game
+It's a simple "Guess the number" game